Turtle-Arena/turtle-arena-archive/tmnt-readme.txt

 === Microsoft Visual C++ ===
 Currently unsupported.
 There are project files for ioquake3 in source/misc/msvc/.

-Below are changes that "should" make the ioquake3 projects compile TMNT Arena.
+Below are changes that /should/ make the ioquake3 projects compile TMNT Arena.
 This is untested.

 Worspace:
 src/engine/code/splines/Splines.vcproj

 Quake3 project:
-Link to output of Splines project.
+Link to output libraryof Splines project.

 Cgame project:
 Add below to project